 Navigation and Wayfinding

-CNIB Frontier Accessibility provides customized solutions to support ease of both internal navigation and external wayfinding.
-Each custom solution integrates with existing infrastructure and embedded technology, while leveraging our team of experts who use a variety of tools and resources, to best support users in navigating the built environment.
+Education can be challenging enough for a student who is blind, without adding the challenge of navigating to classrooms and lecture theatres.
+CNIB Frontier Accessibility provides customized solutions to support ease of both internal navigation and external wayfinding for students.
+Each custom solution integrates with existing infrastructure and embedded technology, while leveraging our team of experts who use a variety of tools and resources, to best support students in navigating the built environment.

 Our custom plans include: